-LAW 449.3 Canadian Legal History
+LAW 449.3 CANADIAN LEGAL HISTORY

-(2024-2025 MacDonald)
+(2025-2026 MacDonald)

-Description: In this seminar, students will learn to use a historical perspective to enhance their understanding of Canada's plural legal heritage.
+Calendar Description: In this seminar, students will learn to use a historical perspective to enhance their understanding of Canada's plural legal heritage.
 We will approach legal history primarily to understand the past, rather than for the purpose of supporting contemporary legal argument.
-Focusing on the origins of different kinds of human rights, we will analyze the dimension that historical events bring to the character of a society and its laws.
+By focusing on the development of one or more core elements of Canadian law, we will analyze the dimension that historical events bring to the character of a society and its laws.
 We will consider different methodological approaches within legal history and explore their relationships to the primary and secondary sources available.
 Previous background in history is desirable but not required.